particle-iot/docs/src/content/reference/device-os/firmware.md

 #pragma SPARK_NO_PREPROCESSOR
 ```

-{{#if has-stm32f2}}

 ## Memory

+Gen 3 devices (Argon, Boron, B Series SoM, and Tracker SoM) have an nRF52840 MCU with 128K of flash for your user firmware.

-The Photon, P1, and Electron all have an STM32F205 processor with 128K of available RAM and 128K of flash for your user firmware.
+Gen 2 devices (Photon, P1, Electron, and E Series) all have an STM32F205 processor with 128K of flash for your user firmware.

 Some tips for understanding the memory used by your firmware [can be found here](https://support.particle.io/hc/en-us/articles/360039741093/).